Idan-Alter/idan-alter.github.io/_posts/2024-12-03-u-Substitution.md

     <img style="width: 200px" src="/assets/imgs/Map_scale_-_8km,_5mi.png" alt="Map Scale" />
    <figcaption>A pullback</figcaption>
    </div>
-- for really good maps, this 1d scale doesn't cut it anymore.
+- For really good maps, this 1d scale doesn't cut it anymore.
 You need to pull back a **metric tensor**.
 The first 10 mins of this [video](https://www.youtube.com/watch?v=TvFvL_sMg4g) are a great intro, though it picks up speed afterwards.
 - [Steve Mould](https://youtu.be/wk67eGXtbIw?t=369) has some other, physics inspired examples.

 ### Reverse chain rule